knobik/if-hex-viewer/README.md

 # if-hex-viewer

-Simple hex viewer accepting udp traffic as buffer, written in js with vue and electron, enables to color part of the dump.
-I use it to debug Tibia packets.
+Simple hex viewer accepting udp data as buffer, written in js with vue and electron, enables to color parts of the dump.
+I use it to debug Tibia packets but can be used to RE anything realy, imagination is the limit ;).
 This is a private project, so i cant guarantee constant support.

 ![screenshot](https://github.com/knobik/if-hex-viewer/blob/master/screenshot.png?raw=true)